andylucny/THRISS/README.md

 ### 1-nicogui

 Learn the NICO robot's movement capabilities.
 NICO has 22 degrees of freedom: 2 in the head, 4 in the arm, 2 in the wrist, and 4 in the fingers.
 Launch: "python nicogui.py" and choose a posture, like "pointing up."
 Use NICOgui sliders to set it up.
 Record the pose by the button "Start"; follow the number of frames displayed by "Capture."
 Record a few other postures using the button "Next."
 Then, replay the recorded data by clicking Replay.
 Change "Pose" to "Movement," set up a suitable period, and Replay again with one click.
 Finally, save the movement on the hard disk by "Save."
+(The simulator can be controlled by mouse and the ctrl key.)

 ### 2-nicomover